basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 At the start of September, I checked the [Hugging Face Open ASR Leaderboard](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard), where Qwen3-ASR caught my attention.
 Since I maintain Agent CLI, I told an agent to add a Qwen backend, and shortly afterward [it had landed](https://github.com/basnijholt/agent-cli/pull/636) and was running on my server.

+Agent CLI's transcription server loads a model on the first request and unloads it after an idle timeout, so the model only takes VRAM while I use it.
+The same process serves an OpenAI-compatible API, which the Diction gateway talks to, and the [Wyoming protocol](https://www.home-assistant.io/integrations/wyoming/) that Home Assistant uses for local voice.

 ## 2. The recipe

 You need an NVIDIA GPU with the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), Docker Compose 2.30 or newer, and a private route from your iPhone to the server.